CloudGod93/Pop_Setup/README.md

 3. Referencing its `id` in any profile inside `configs/profiles.yml`.

 ## 📜 Sample Scripts
-The repo ships with placeholder scripts for Git, Docker, and Miniconda.
+The repo ships with placeholder scripts for Git, Docker, runtimes, desktop apps, and more.
 Each script is bash-based with safe `echo`/`sleep` commands so you can observe the CLI flow without changing your system.
 Replace them with real install logic once you’re ready.

 ## 🧪 Development Notes
 - Python 3.x, 4-space indentation, minimal comments per project guidelines.
 - Execution uses `subprocess.run(..., check=False)` to stream concise success/failure markers.
 - `pop_setup.sh` is legacy reference only—leave it untouched.
-- Consider installing `rich` for enhanced console styling if desired.
+- Optional dependencies like `rich` can enhance console styling if desired.

 ## 🤝 Contributing
 1. Fork & branch.